Twenty-Third Sunday in Ordinary Time (Year A)

 Reflect, today, upon any tendency you may have to be like the scribes and Pharisees.
 Know that their actions were included in the Scripture to teach us about this ugly sin we sometimes struggle with.
 Let the disturbing part of it motivate you to work toward freedom from envy in your life.

-Lord, I do want to be free of the sins of pride, envy and jealousy.
+My miraculous Lord, I do want to be free of the sins of pride, envy and jealousy.
 Help me to see these in my life, to repent of them and to replace them with Your mercy and love.
 Jesus, I trust in You.

 Praying Before You Act